VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `--scala-opt`, `-O`, `--scala-option`

-`IMPLEMENTATION specific` per Scala Runner specification
+`MUST have` per Scala Runner specification

 Add a `scalac` option.
 Note that options starting with `-g`, `-language`, `-opt`, `-P`, `-target`, `-V`, `-W`, `-X`, and `-Y` are assumed to be Scala compiler options and don't require to be passed after `-O` or `--scalac-option`.